DanilaFe/abcs/assignments/assignment3.md

 interpreter.c is nearly 2k source lines of code, which statistically suggests there will be issues.

+#### Notes

 `_interpreter_run` is a very long function (spans 113 lines).
 This is a code smell.

 Preventing scope creation will work for only one node, not any deeper.
-This may be an issue, or at least a pitfall that needs to be documented.
+This may be an issue, or at least a pitfall that needs to be documented. (_interpreter.c line 1178_)

-interpreter.c line 1178
 ```
 int needs_scope = (mode == SCOPE_FORCE) ||
     (mode == SCOPE_NORMAL && libab_tree_has_scope(tree->variant));
 ```

-Is a "base" tree type even necessary its behavior has no distinction from a code block?
+Is a "base" tree type even necessary its behavior has no distinction from a code block? (_interpreter.c line 1188_)

-interpreter.c line 1188
 ```
 else if (tree->variant == TREE_BASE || tree->variant == TREE_BLOCK)
 ```